-We utilize descriptive and prescriptive Human Resources analytics to align pay with compensation strategy.
+We utilize descriptive and prescriptive Human Capital analytics to align pay with our compensation strategy.
 We leverage these analytics to act on changing labor market conditions to assist us with our efforts to maintain market competitive wages.
-In addition, we evaluate internal pay equity though the use of job evaluation and market analyses, adjusted for tenure, experience, location, performance and other variables that can affect wages.
-We have experienced labor shortages and wage pressures in many markets across the country, and have provided wage increases to remain competitive, including increases to most of our facility staff during the third quarters of 2021 and 2020.
+In addition, we evaluate internal pay equity though the use of job evaluation and market analyses that we then adjust for tenure, experience, location, performance, and other variables that can affect wages.
+We have experienced labor shortages and wage pressures in many markets across the country.
+During the third quarter of 2022, we provided wage increases to nearly all of our facility staff not covered by the McNamara-O'Hara Service Contract Act, which is applicable to our facilities with federal contracts, in order to remain competitive.
+Additionally, throughout the year we made out-of-cycle wage adjustments to maintain market competitiveness, often through collaboration with our government partners.
+In addition, we achieved higher staffing during 2022, as we made investments in staffing to prepare us to manage the increased number of residents we anticipate at our facilities once the remaining occupancy restrictions caused by the COVID-19 pandemic are removed.
+We expect to continue to invest in staffing resources during 2023, which may result in additional compensation and incremental expenses.
+The benefits of our investments in staffing may not be realized immediately or at all.

 We offer multiple medical and wellness benefit plans, dental, vision, and disability income insurance, flexible spending accounts, and life and accidental death and dismemberment insurance.
 In addition, we provide our employees with paid time off and paid holidays.
 We also provide retirement benefits to our employees through a 401(k) retirement plan.
-To be eligible for most benefit plans, employees must be in a full-time position.
-Certain exceptions apply, such as eligibility for the 401(k) retirement plan if the 401(k) retirement plan's service and hour requirements are met, and at locations where the McNamara-O'Hara Service Contract Act applies.
+To be eligible for most benefit plans, employees must be in a full-time position; certain exceptions apply, such as eligibility for the 401(k) retirement plan if the 401(k) retirement plan's service and hour requirements are met or at locations where the McNamara-O'Hara Service Contract Act applies.